-Refinancing a federal student loan with a private lender means you will no longer have access to benefits of your federal loans, including the temporary 0% interest rate on federally held loans, suspension of payments (which may last for a number of months), or any other relief measures implemented for federal loans to address the COVID-19 crisis.
+Refinancing a federal student loan with a private lender means you will no longer have access to the benefits of your federal loans, including the temporary 0% interest rate on federally held loans, suspension of payments (payments will start 60 days after June 30th, 2023, unless the litigation is resolved), federal loan forgiveness, or any other relief measures implemented for federal loans to address the COVID-19 crisis.

 Please carefully review your current and potential benefits with a federal loan servicer before refinancing.